-And, you can use Intune with the other services in EMS.
-This feature provides your organization mobile app security beyond what's included with the operating system and any apps.
+You can also use Intune with the other services in EMS.
+This feature provides your organization's mobile app security beyond what's included with the operating system and any apps.
 Apps managed with EMS have access to a broader set of mobile app and data protection features.

 Compliance and conditional access